neo4j-labs/neodash/README.md

 ```
 Then visit localhost with the chosen port in your browser.

-A pre-built Docker image is available [https://hub.docker.com/r/nielsdejong/neodash](on DockerHub).
+A pre-built Docker image is available [on DockerHub](https://hub.docker.com/r/nielsdejong/neodash).

  ## Extending NeoDash
  As of v2.0, NeoDash is easy to extend with your own visualizations.
 There are two steps to take to plug in your own charts: